Send Knitted Bandages

 Needle size: size 10-12 needles

-Length: One metre knitted in garter stitch (plain knitting)
+Length: One to 1.5 metre knitted in garter stitch (plain knitting)

 Marilyn, a keen knitter and The Leprosy Mission Australia supporter, suggests her version of the pattern: